Fowlart/art_fabric_event_stream/readme.md

 # Fabric event stream message producer

-- The application can parse the Telegram messages and store them in a delta-table format for further populating in Fabric Eventstream
+- The application can parse the Telegram messages, reprocess and store them in JSON format for further populating in Fabric Eventstream

 ## Warning
 Under any circumstances, do not commit `init_session.session` in public repos.
 Your telegram will be attempted to hack.

+## Goals

 **Topics to include and study:**
 - Telethon